US Coast Guard License, Yacht & Powerboat Certification Education at the Maritime School of Florida in Stuart

 Career Education Programs

-- Professional Mariner Training (PMT - 360 hours): This prestigious program provides graduates the valuable skills necessary for a career in both the commercial and pleasure yacht sectors of the marine industry.
+- Professional Mariner Training (PMT) (11 weeks): This prestigious program provides graduates the valuable skills necessary for a career in both the commercial and pleasure yacht sectors of the marine industry.
 For experienced mariners, the PMT program opens new doors and advancement opportunities.
 Upon successful completion of PMT, graduates with sufficient sea time qualify for a U.S. Coast Guard license of Master or Mate Less Than 100 GRT.

-- Damage & Claims Survey - Basic: To prepare a marine surveyor in general practice with the necessary knowledge and skills in order to determine and report the nature, cause and extent of damage to a yacht or small craft.
+- Damage & Claims Survey - Basic (5 days): This program prepares a marine surveyor in general practice with the necessary knowledge and skills in order to determine and report the nature, cause and extent of damage to a yacht or small craft.

-- Damage & Claims Survey - Advanced: Designed for the Marine Surveyor presently engaged or experienced in the Damage & Claims segment of the profession.
+- Damage & Claims Survey - Advanced (5 days): Designed for the Marine Surveyor presently engaged or experienced in the Damage & Claims segment of the profession.
 Course objective is to increase the Marine Surveyor’s overall knowledge and technical expertise.

 USCG Licensing Programs

 - (OUPV) Operator of Uninspected Passenger Vessel of Less Than 100 GRT (64 hours)

 - OUPV Near Coastal Less Than 100 GRT (64 hours)